 Building with Nature Project

 The greatest threat to the North Sea region is climate change.
 Storm surges are damaging the coastline.
 Torrential rain is causing rivers and lakes to flood more quickly.
-We can defend ourselves against the water by building or reinforcing dams and dykes.
+We can protect ourselves against the water by building or reinforcing dams and dykes.
 But by 'building with nature', we are bound to find solutions that are more effective and sustainable.
-We investigated this in the Interreg project 'Building With Nature'.
+We studied this in the Interreg project 'Building With Nature'.

 Noorderzijlvest builds with nature